 their self-defined employment status is "Retired", and they are aged over 50 years

-their self-defined employment status is “Sick/Injured”, not seeking work and aged at or above the State Pension Age (SPA)
+their self-defined employment status is “Sick or Injured,” not seeking work, and aged at or above the State Pension age

 Transformation of data

-An important strength of these data is that comparable estimates are available back to 1977, allowing analysis of long-term trends.
-This release also currently provides the earliest survey-based analysis of the household income distribution available each year, allowing people insight into the evolution of living standards as early as possible.
+Comparable estimates are available back to 1977, allowing analysis of long-term trends.
+This release also provides the earliest survey-based analysis of the household income distribution available annually, allowing timely insight into the evolution of living standards.

-However, as with all survey-based sources, the data are subject to some limitations.
-For instance, the Household Finances Survey (HFS) is a sample of the private household population, and therefore does not include those that live in institutionalised households, such as care homes and hostels, or the homeless.
-As such, it is likely that many of the poorest in society are not captured, which users should bear in mind when interpreting these statistics.
+Data remain subject to limitations.
+The Household Finances Survey (HFS) is a sample of the private household population and does not include those who live in institutionalised households, such as care homes and hostels, or people who are homeless.
+Therefore, many of the poorest in society are likely not captured.

-In addition, household income surveys are known to suffer from under-reporting at the top and bottom of the income distribution.
-While an adjustment to address survey under-coverage of the richest people has been introduced for statistics covering financial year ending (FYE) 2002 onwards, reported in more detail in Top income adjustment in effects of taxes and benefits data: methodology, measurement issues at the bottom remain (see the Effects of taxes and benefits on household income QMI for further details of the sources of error).
+Household income surveys can suffer from under-reporting at the top and bottom of the income distribution.
+While an adjustment to address survey under-coverage of the richest people has been introduced for statistics covering the financial year ending (FYE) 2002 onwards, measurement issues at the bottom remain.
+The Effects of taxes and benefits on household income (ETB) QMI provides further details.Back to table of contents

 Contact details for this Statistical bulletin